cogneon/lernos/index-en.md

 On CONNECT there is an [overview of contact persons](https://community.cogneon.de/t/lernos-ansprechpartner/1845) and other guides/learning paths that are currently being worked on.

+# lernOS FAQ

+**I want to get into lernOS, but don't know exactly how to start.
+What tips do you have?**

+A good place to start is the [Community CONNECT](https://cogneon.de) with over 1,600 members.
+You can also ask in social media such as Twitter or LinkedIn (hashtag: #lernos).
+If you want to start a lernOS Circle, we recommend to use the [Peerfinder](https://web.peerfinder.app/).

+**Where can I find the DOCX, HTML, MOBI and EPUB files for the guides?**

+In the web version of the guide, click on the link to the GitHub repository in the upper right corner.
+There you will find the files in the folder for the respective language version (e.g. de, en).

+**Can I read the lernOS guides on an e-book reader like the Kindle?**

+Yes, on GitHub, the guides are available in [EPUB](https://de.wikipedia.org/wiki/EPUB) and [Mobipocket](https://de.wikipedia.org/wiki/Mobipocket) format.
+E.g. on Kindle you just need to send the mobi file to the Kindle's email address (shown in the settings).
+For e-book management software like [Calibre](https://calibre-ebook.com/), you can simply drag and drop the epub file to add it.

+**Can I use and modify lernOS content?**

+Yes, you can and we even want you to do that!
+For this reason lernOS is released under the Creative Commons License [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+You can download, use and modify the content.
+You can use lernOS content in private and commercial contexts.

+**Can I offer commercial products and services with lernOS in the name?**

+No. Individual products and services must not contain the term "lernOS" in their name (e.g. "lernOS Lernwerkstatt").
+This is like Open Source Webbrowser [Chromium](https://www.chromium.org/Home), whose source code anyone can use.
+Products based on it must have a different name ([Google Chrome](https://de.wikipedia.org/wiki/Google_Chrome), [Microsoft Edge](https://de.wikipedia.org/wiki/Microsoft_Edge), [Opera](https://de.wikipedia.org/wiki/Opera_(Browser)), [Flock](https://de.wikipedia.org/wiki/Flock_(Browser)), [Brave](https://de.wikipedia.org/wiki/Brave_(Browser))).

 # Videos, Podcasts, Blogs etc.

 lernOS has already been discussed in many lectures, discussions, podcasts, blogs etc. A small selection: